llpeterson/applications/infrastructure.md

 issue that pervades the entire network architecture.
 Since the nodes we want to keep track of are distributed, our only real option is to use the network to manage the network.
-This means we need a protocol that allows us to read, and possibly write, various pieces of state information on different network nodes.
+This means we need a protocol that allows us to read and write various pieces of state information on different network nodes.

 ### SNMP